kajalshuklagithub87/demi-card/README.md

-# demi-card
+# demi-localstore task
-This is user friendly card for beginer
+This is user friendly localstore task for beginer